laraadeboye/Steghub-Devops-Cloud-Engineer/LEMP-STACK/LEMP-stack.md

 Nginx receives HTTP requests from clients.
 For dynamic pages, it forwards requests to PHP, which processes them, interacts with MySQL for data retrieval or storage, and sends results back to Nginx, which then responds to the client.

 In this project, i will provision the AWS EC2 instance from the commandline.
-The required prerequisite for this is configuration of the AWS CLI
+The required prerequisite for this is configuration of the AWS CLI.

 **Prerequisites**
 - AWS Account